 - Get out for lunch.
 Whether it’s lunch with colleagues or taking a brisk walk, getting out of the office to clear your mind, even for 30 minutes will help bring you back refreshed.
 And don’t overeat…this will leave you tired and full.

 - Leave the office at a decent time.
-We all have deadlines and commitments, but staying late night after night will only leave you drained.
+We all have deadlines and commitments, but working late night after night will only leave you drained.

 - Try to get 7-8 hours of sleep each night, which is the recommended amount for most adults.
 Your body needs time to rest and recharge in order to get up and do it all again.

-Sometimes we forget the obvious when we find ourselves busy, but it’s important to take a step back and not only make sure we’re making the most of our time, but that we’re taking time for ourselves where we can.
+Sometimes we forget the obvious when we find ourselves busy, but it’s important to take a step back and not only make sure we’re making the most of our time but that we’re also taking time for ourselves where we can.
 Your mind and body will thank you.

 Laura is the founder of Elite Virtual Assistants.
 If you’re looking for information on working with a Virtual Assistant, or you are a Virtual Assistant looking to join a growing company, give her a call today at (440) 973-7005.